Hamza-Noah/Hamza-Noah/README.md

 - ✨ Aspiring a Front-end React Developer
 - 🔭 I'm currently learning Angular JS
 - 🔭 I’m currently working on Front-End projects: Angular and Typescript
-- 👯 I’m looking to collaborate on Web Development projects
+- 👯 I’m looking to collaborate on Web Development projects and Open Source Projects
 - 💬 Ask me about Jobs, and helps !!
 - 🔍 Take a look at my projects on <a href="https://www.frontendmentor.io/profile/Hamza-Noah">Frontend Mentor!</a>